 Find Spectacular Off-Market Deals

 Instead, wholesalers look for motivated sellers, from distressed homeowners in foreclosure to frustrated landlords to driving for dollars.
-Even in hot markets, wholesalers and investors can find good deals on real estate, particularly using tools like Propstream, Foreclosure.com, and Deal Machine.
+Even in hot markets, wholesalers and investors can find good deals on real estate using tools like Propstream, Foreclosure.com, and Deal Machine.
 These tools can not only identify motivated sellers, but also help with your marketing strategy such as direct mail, emailing, or calling prospective sellers.

-A few other wholesaling strategies to find off-market deals include:
+A few other wholesaling strategies to find off-market properties include:

 - Use of “bird dogs.”
 Many wholesalers employ assistants — usually college students part-time — to canvass neighborhoods and knock on doors to find potential sellers.
 The “bird dogs” typically work on a commission basis, being paid if and when the wholesaler puts a property under contract and profitably wholesales it.

 - Scouring public records.
 Tax filings and divorce court proceedings to identify potential properties that are likely to be on the market quickly is a common wholesaler strategy.
 For example, many homes of older people are structurally sound but lack updating to current market tastes.
 Motivated sellers, such as out-of-town beneficiaries of an estate, might prefer to avoid the expense and time to bring the house to market conditions and would be willing to sell.
 Likewise, couples amid a divorce are usually anxious to move on with their lives.
 They may be willing to take a discounted price for a quick and sure sale.

 - Bandit signs.
 While not legal everywhere, those “We Buy Ugly Houses!” signs do still work in many markets.
 Just make sure it’s legal in your city before you throw them up on every street corner; it’s not exactly hard for the police to find you, with your phone number in huge letters across the sign.

 Build a Network of Buyers

-We’ve all heard the old joke about the dog who chases cars until he finally catches one, prompting him to wonder: “What do I do now?”
+We’ve all heard the dog who chases cars until he finally catches one, prompting him to wonder: “What do I do now?”